 Rosemary, mint, sage, and thyme are the ones that are most likely to survive the winter.
-Plants that are well-established are more likely to grow as opposed to seedlings, but some herbs will hunker down over winter and then pick up quicker and earlier in the spring.
+Well-established plants are more likely to grow as opposed to seedlings.
+But some herbs will hunker down over winter and then pick up quicker and earlier in the spring.

-While your strawberry plants may be growing all year round, it’s important to bring them into a greenhouse as the temperatures start to drop if they are planted in a pot.
+While your strawberry plants may be growing all year round, it’s important to bring them into a greenhouse.
+This is because the temperatures start to drop if you plant them in a pot.
 Strawberries tend to flower and fruit after they have been frosted.
 Be sure to give them a little TLC while you’re at it; remove any dead leaves and repot the whole plant into fresh compost that is peat-free.
 Remember that during the winter you will be their pollinator, so use a small brush to dust pollen between the flowers.
 By May you will be reaping the rewards of your efforts.

 6. Broad beans

-A classic, and delicious, vegetable that can be sown later in the year ready to be harvested in a few months time.
+A classic, and delicious, vegetable that you can sow later in the year, ready to be harvested in a few months time.
 Plant in beds near the doors of your greenhouse – so bees can easily find them and pollinate.
 Sow seeds individually in a three-inch pot.

 7. Mangetout peas